caikit/website/docs/architecture_layers.md

 * `trainer` ([ModelTrainerBase](https://github.com/caikit/caikit/blob/main/caikit/core/model_management/model_trainer_base.py)): A `trainer` is responsible for creating a usable `model` instance from raw materials (pretrained base models, training data, parameters).
 The local implementation simply wraps the `module`'s `train` function.
 Alternate implementations may delegate the training workload elsewhere beyond the local process/container/machine.

 * `finder` ([ModelFinderBase](https://github.com/caikit/caikit/blob/main/caikit/core/model_management/model_finder_base.py)): A `finder` is responsible for locating the artifacts for a concrete `model` that can be loaded into memory for inference.
 The local implementation locates file artifacts on disk using the standard [ModuleConfig](https://github.com/caikit/caikit/blob/main/caikit/core/modules/config.py) formatted `config.yml` file.
-Alternate implementations may locate a model running remodely, or parse an alternate metadata format (e.g. read a `transformers` model's [config.json](https://github.com/huggingface/transformers/blob/415e9a0980b00ef230d850bff7ecf0021c52640d/src/transformers/utils/__init__.py#L217)).
+Alternate implementations may locate a model running remotely, or parse an alternate metadata format (e.g. read a `transformers` model's [config.json](https://github.com/huggingface/transformers/blob/415e9a0980b00ef230d850bff7ecf0021c52640d/src/transformers/utils/__init__.py#L217)).
 The output of a `finder` is an in-memory `ModuleConfig` object.

 * `initializer` ([ModelInitializerBase](https://github.com/caikit/caikit/blob/main/caikit/core/model_management/model_initializer_base.py)): An `initializer` is responsible for taking a `ModuleConfig` and creating a running `module` instance that can be used for inference.
 The local implementation simply uses the `load` funciton from the corresponding `module` class to load the model into memory.
 Alternate implementations may create proxy objects to an instance of a model running elsewhere (e.g. generic client handle to a `caikit.runtime` server running elsewhere with the model pre-loaded).